luizcj/tone-analyzer-test/README.md

 # tone-analyzer-test #

-This is a simple C# Windows forms app that calls IBM's Tone Analyzer service.
+A simple C# Windows forms app that calls IBM's Tone Analyzer service.

 ## Prerequisites ##
 To run the app, you need: